 The New Year is a great time for coming to God and reviewing the year that has gone by and also for setting our sights on the year to come.
-Read on for five New Year prayers to help to guide you through this time of change.
+Read on for some New Year prayers to help to guide you through this time of change.

 One of my favorite writers, Frederick Buechner, reminds us that God is intimately involved in our lives and wants to direct our steps, He doesn’t just plonk us on earth and leave us to get on with it.
 Buechner says that the thing that led him to salvation was the evidence of a plot in his life; ‘Once in a while, there is the suggestion of purpose, meaning, direction, the suggestion of plot, the suggestion that, however clumsily, your life is trying to tell you something, take you somewhere’ (Listening to Your Life).